plan-net/core4/docs/source/api.rst

 session.
 The client must replace the current token (which is still valid) with the refresh token to continue access.

-The lifetime of the initial token is 8h.
+The lifetime of the initial token is 8 hours.
+For a smooth user experience a new refresh token is sent every hour.

 API documentation